shorepine/tulipcc/README.md

   alles.send(wave=alles.ALGO,osc=i*9,note=note,vel=0.25,patch=101,ratio=0.1)
 ```

 https://user-images.githubusercontent.com/76612/215893940-658144b7-0c6f-42e2-9836-bd271597aab3.mov

 ### MIDI

-Tulip supports MIDI in and out.
+Tulip supports MIDI in and out to connect to external music hardware.
 You can set up a python callback to respond immediately to any incoming MIDI message.
 You can also send messages out to MIDI out.

 On Tulip Desktop, MIDI works on macOS 11.0 (Big Sur, released 2020) and later using the "IAC" MIDI bus.
 This lets you send and receive MIDI with Tulip to any program running on the same computer.
 If you don't see "IAC" in your MIDI programs' list of MIDI ports, enable it by opening Audio MIDI Setup, then showing MIDI Studio, double click on the "IAC Driver" icon, and ensure it is set to "Device is online."
 At this time, MIDI will not function (but the rest of Tulip will run fine) on macOS versions before 11.0.